 If the property that is the subject of the application is owned or leased by a corporation, partnership or limited liability company, list ALL of the owners, shareholders, partners, managers and/or members, and the percentage of ownership held by each.
 If the owners consist of one or more corporations, partnerships, trusts, partnerships or other corporate entities, the applicant shall further disclose the identity of the individual(s) (natural persons) having the ultimate ownership interest in the entity.

 Miami Beach Port, LLC

 NAME OF CORPORATE ENTITY

-NAME AND ADDRESS % OF OWNERSHIP
+NAME AND ADDRESS % of ownership

 Please see attached Exhibit B -

-- X

-A Section of the Sect
+Absorbing a confliction of the state of the

--